open-mmlab/Amphion/models/tts/maskgct/README.md

 ## Quickstart

+To run this model, you need to follow the steps below:

+1. Clone the repository and install the environment.
+2. Run the Jupyter notebook / Gradio demo / Inference script.

 ### Clone and Environment

 This parts, follow the steps below to clone the repository and install the environment.